siamakn/temp-nomad-onboarding-workshop/docs/Module4/M4_2_retrieve_data/M4_2_3_api_helpers/M4_2_3_2_helper_entry_page.md

 ## Step 2: Find the relevant endpoing from API helper.

 1. Let's choose the first entry that appears in the filtered results.
 The principle is similar for all the entries, but if you would prefer to look at the same entry of this example, you can access the entry with the `entry_id` "kAarJxUt4bGajfLZFyqEPnxRK59_" (you can use the search bar in the GUI to access it)
-2. On the entry page, locate and click the API button (`API`) at the bottom-left of the page.
+2. On the entry page, locate and click the **API** button at the bottom-left of the page.
 3. Scroll down to see the POST request.
 5. Find the POST request, have look ok the URL: "https://nomad-lab.eu/prod/v1/api/v1//entries/kAarJxUt4bGajfLZFyqEPnxRK59_/archive/query".
 You can see that there is a key which looks like an `entry_id`.
 Also, you can distinguish the API endpoint `entries/{entry_id}/archive/query` implying that this endpoint allows you to query the 'archive' data, i.e., (processed) data, given you have its `entry_id`
 6. Copy the `entry_id` from the POST request.

 ## Step 3: Using the API Dashboard

-1. Open the [API dashboard](https://nomad-lab.eu/prod/v1/api/v1/extensions/docs) in a new tab.
+1. Open the [API dashboard](https://nomad-lab.eu/prod/v1/api/v1/extensions/docs){:target="_blank"} in a new tab.
 2. Navigate to the endpoint `entries/{entry_id}/archive/query` and expand it.
 The description says "Returns a partial archive for the given entry_id based on the required specified in the body."
 It seems like what we are interested in.
 It just needs an `entry_id` and `required` part.
 There is no need for a `pagination`, `owner` etc.
 3. Click on 'Try it out'.
 4. The `entry_id` can be copied from entry page or the URL of the POST request.
 In our example it is "kAarJxUt4bGajfLZFyqEPnxRK59_".
 In order to write the `required` part, we should first locate the desired data.